All Articles

 What is long-term care insurance?

 Do you or your spouse have a family medical history that includes certain health conditions?
 Are you concerned about the costs of long-term care later in life?
-If so, a long-term care insurance policy can provide peace of mind.
+If so, a long-term care insurance policy can help provide more peace of mind.

-Think of the assistance you might need in the future with typical daily routines: eating, bathing, dressing or getting in and out of bed.
-As tempting as it may be to rely simply upon a spouse or adult child for help, many people cannot care full-time for an adult — especially someone in failing health.
-Even well-intentioned loved ones may find the realities for deep caregiving a larger task than they imagined.
+As tempting as it may be to rely simply upon a partner, spouse or adult child for help, many people cannot care full-time for an adult — especially someone in failing health.
+Even well-intentioned loved ones may find caregiving tasks difficult to manage.

 So, what about hiring someone to help out?
-If you do the math on what it would take to cover round-the-clock care over a few months or several years, you’ll see those numbers can run up fast.
+If you do the math on what it would take to cover round-the-clock care over a few months you’ll see those numbers can run up fast.
 Alas, most traditional employer-based health insurance plans won’t cover extended daily care, only doctor and hospital bills.

 That’s why so many people opt to purchase insurance to cover long-term care.
-Such a policy can help cover costs related to nursing, home health care and daycare for those who have reached 65 years of age and who have been formally diagnosed with a chronic medical issue, a disability or another condition like Alzheimer’s disease requiring significant care.
+Such a policy can help cover costs related to nursing, home health care and daycare for those who have reached 65 years of age and who have been formally diagnosed with a chronic medical issue, a disability or another condition like Alzheimer’s disease requiring significant assistance.

 How does long-term care insurance work?

+Perhaps you're thinking, “Won’t Medicare cover my long-term care needs after age 65?”
 Depending upon your diagnosis and overall health, Medicare may pay for skilled care in a nursing home for short periods (up to 100 days).
 It may also pay for limited amounts of home health care when you require skilled nursing or rehabilitation.

 Granted, some people may be eligible for additional assistance through Medicaid — the federal and state health insurance program for low-income individuals.
 But to qualify for Medicaid, both your income and the value of your other assets must fall below certain limits, which vary from state to state.